 Plus how to find locations, files, and links

 Whatever the reason might be, we’ll show how to easily search for messages on iPhone, iPad, and Mac.
-You’ll also learn how to search for multimedia files, links, location, etc.
+You’ll also learn how to search for multimedia files, links, locations, etc.

 Search Text Messages on iPhone or iPad